voidbar/forwardgram/README.md

 Forward messages from multiple Telegram channels to one of your own!

 ## Setup
-- `python3.7 -m pip install requirements.txt`.
+- `python3.7 -m pip install -r requirements.txt`.
 - Fill out a configuration file.
 An exmaple file can be found at `config.yml-sample`.

 ## Run